Red-Liu199/LS-GPT/README.md

 bash test.sh
 ```

-* Note: You can change the parameters such as cuda_device in all the sh file to satisfy your requirement.
+* Note: Read those .sh files carefully.
+You can change the parameters such as cuda_device to satisfy your own need.